dsanchez-garcia/accim/docs/how to use.md

 >>>                float, # ASTtol end
 >>>                float, # ASTtol steps
 >>>                str # NameSuffix: some text you might want to add at the end of the output IDF file name
+>>>                bool # verboseMode: True to print all process in screen, False to not to print it.
+Default is True.
+>>>                bool # confirmGen: True to confirm automatically the generation of IDFs; if False, you'll be asked to confirm in command prompt.
+Default is False.
 >>>                )
 ```
 Some example of the usage could be: